Humidifiers are the staple things that are commonly found in today’s households.

 These are good for your health & skin as it makes the environment more humid as well as easy to breathe.

-Especially if you are living in the northern hemisphere with low temperature and dry atmospheric air, this is a must-have device for you.
+Especially if you are living in the northern hemisphere with low temperatures and dry atmospheric air, this is a must-have device for you.

 However, as you do not want your health problems to get worse, it is important for you to ensure that the humidifier you choose will not make you sick anyhow.